Senior Software Engineer, Full-stack (Application)

 5. Discuss the specific skills and talents you have related to this role

-6. If our Community & Talent Associate decides to proceed, we’ll schedule the next conversation with our founder.
+6. If our Community & Talent Lead decides to proceed, we’ll schedule the next conversation with our founder.

 icon

-Not sure what questions to ask our community & talent associate?
+Not sure what questions to ask our community & talent lead?
 Here’s a few to get you started:

 • What qualities are you looking for in the person you hire for this job?